 These cleanups involve everything from crime and/or trauma and health related cleanups.

 - Miscellaneous hazardous materials/Products, Substances or Organisms

-Our specialized breathing gear, hazardous material suits and outer wear protect us from dangerous odours, chemicals, and other materials and allow us to properly inspect, cleanup and return hazardous situations back to their original condition.
+Above and beyond these classifications, MAYKEN is also trained and experienced in the cleanup and remediation of decontaminating and neutralizing all types of drug labs including Fentanyl, Meth and Marijuana Grow Ops.
+Our specialized breathing gear, hazardous material suits and outer wear protect us from dangerous odors, chemicals, and other materials and allow us to properly inspect, cleanup and return hazardous situations back to their original condition.

 If you encounter a situation with a spill and you have a concern that it may be hazardous materials, contact us and we can help determine the classification and how we can assist you.

 Please Call 403-272-1995